 Proceed to Linnworks.net > Shipping > Integrations > Add new > Amazon - Buy Shipping:

-Step 2 - After filling out all the details, proceed to Services tab and select services you wish to use for Prime orders from the drop-down menu and click Add:
+Step 2 - After filling out all of the details, proceed to the Services tab and select the services you wish to use for Prime orders from the drop-down menu and click Add:

 Please note that you cannot have the same Linnworks postal service linked with several shipping integrations, so all Amazon Buy Shipping services will need to be created as new services.
 By choosing the service from the drop-down menu in the integration and saving changes you will create a new postal service automatically.

 - If you wish to use DPD services for SFP, please make sure to follow all the steps described in this article as well.